Laveranues Coles: Cincinnati Bengals

 Coles was signed by the Cincinnati Bengals on March 4, 2009.
 He would agree in principle to a four-year, $28 million contract.
 On January 9, 2010, Coles caught 6 passes for 48 yards and a touchdown in a 24–14 loss to his former team, the Jets, in the first round of the playoffs.

 He was released by the Bengals on March 4, 2010, exactly one year after signing with the organization.

 New York Jets (third stint)

 The Jets announced Coles had been signed to a one-year contract on July 30, 2010.
 However, his stay would be brief as the team waived Coles after nearly a month on August 29, 2010.

 On September 21, 2010, Coles was talked about in the media as an option to fill in for Braylon Edwards, who was charged with a DWI the previous night.
 Coles contemplated retirement.

 On December 4, 2010, the Jets filled their open roster spot by signing Coles to yet another contract reuniting him with the Jets.
 The roster spot had been vacated when Jim Leonhard was placed on injured reserve with a fractured tibia.
 Coles was able to rejoin the team in time for their Monday night game against the New England Patriots for Week 13 of the NFL's 2010 season.

+Post-football career

+In 2025, Coles completed nine months of training at the Jacksonville Sheriff's Office Academy, with the intention of becoming a police officer.
+Coles's involvement with the sheriff's office is part of a recruiting effort to attract more people to police work.
+At least six other former NFL players, including Jeff Kopp, have become Jacksonville police officers.